elasticio/salesforce-component-v2/README.md

 * **success** - Boolean result of creation/update object
 * **errors** - Arrey of errors if they exist

+#### Known limitations
+If you add new field to object in Salesforce, you should restart flow to let them appear inside input metadata

 ## Known limitations
 Attachments mechanism does not work with [Local Agent Installation](https://docs.elastic.io/getting-started/local-agent.html)